Types of Accumulator in Hydraulic

-It consists of fully enclosed shell containing pneumatic-loaded actuator, gas charging port in the op and oil port at the bottom.
+It consists of fully enclosed shell containing pneumatic-loaded actuator, gas charging port in the top and oil port at the bottom.
 The gas is occupied on the top and the hydraulic fluid is present at the bottom since there is no membrane to separate the gas and the hydraulic fluid it is called as non-separator type accumulator.

 Working of Non separator Gas loaded types of Accumulator

-In this type of accumulator pressurization is achieved by the entry of pressurized gas into the cylinder.
+In this types of accumulator pressurization is achieved by the entry of pressurized gas into the cylinder.
 When the pressure of the machine increases the oil port opens and the oil enters the cylinder and the volume of the gas is reduced.
 This reduction in volume of the gas increases the pressure.
 This pressure gap or potential energy is used to drive the accumulator.

 Separator type accumulator

-the construction of the outer parts are similar to that of the non-separator type except that it consists of an additional piston separator or seal.
+The construction of the outer parts are similar to that of the non-separator type except that it consists of an additional piston separator or seal.

 Working of Separator type Gas loaded types of Accumulator

 The piston serves as the barrier between the gas and the hydraulic fluid.
 The working is similar to that of the non-separator type of accumulator.
 The gas gets compressed when the charged oil pushes the piston against it.
 The reduction in volume of the gas increases the pressure.
 This pressure gap or potential energy is used to force the oil out of cylinder when it is required in the circuit.

 1. Acting quickly

 3. Consists of identical action under similar circumstances.